Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-starting.md

 ### Can I Rearrange Boards, Sections, and Groups?

 You can reorganize, copy, and move around boards, sections, and groups if needed.
 This is very important as it makes it easy for you focus on your work, not planning ahead which sections or groups you need.
 You can even move boards from teams to projects.
-All this changes can happen organically and were designed to boost productivity and avoid losing time.
+All these changes can happen organically and were designed to boost productivity and avoid losing time.

 ### Rearranging Sections and Groups

-Sections and groups can be copied and moved in order to improve your content organization after you have created your boards elements.
+Sections and groups can be copied and moved to improve your content arrangement after you have created your boards elements.
 The move option relocates the selected element to another board/section, while copying allows you to keep a copy of this element in its original location.